Itsme72002/litle-rails-demo/README.md

 All of the payment transactions above are accompanied by brief overview explaining there usage.
 The explanations are located directly in the demo applications UI.

-NOTICE: To submit a Capture, Void, Credit, and AuthReversal transaction you must reference the LitleTxnId from a prior transaction.
+NOTICE: To submit a Capture, Void, or Credit transaction you must reference the LitleTxnId from a prior transaction.